Tampa's Top Shopping Venues: From Historic Neighborhoods to Air-Conditioned Luxury

 4 The Shops at Wiregrass

 This 800,000-square-foot open-air lifestyle village is one of the most picturesque malls in the Tampa area.
 Wiregrass strikes the perfect balance between a hub of local activity and a shopping destination.
-As shoppers stroll the wide, immaculate streets, outdoor music and waterfalls create a joyful ambiance while rocking chairs and pocket parks offer restful respites.
-Over 100 eclectic stores and restaurants line the sidewalks, so visitors can indulge in tasty treats while happily collecting armfuls of shopping bags.
+As shoppers stroll the wide, immaculate streets, outdoor music and waterfalls create a welcoming environment while rocking chairs and pocket parks offer restful respites.
+Over 100 stores and restaurants line the sidewalks, so visitors can indulge in tasty treats while happily collecting armfuls of shopping bags.
 Wiregrass is located near the junction of I-75 with I-275 and is definitely worth the stop if you're in north Tampa.
 (813-994-2242)

 3 Hyde Park Village

 South of downtown, in one of Tampa's oldest and most affluent neighborhoods, is one of the city's most upscale shopping destinations.
 The 265,000 square foot Hyde Park Village shopping district covers seven blocks of street retail, offices and dining.
 The open-air environment offers a park-like atmosphere with outdoor pathways and seating and is a fantastic place to people-watch and window shop.
-Don't worry though; most of the walkways are covered, so you don't have to pay too much attention to the changeable Tampa weather.
+Thankfully most of the walkways are covered, so you don't have to pay too much attention to the changeable Tampa weather.
 Many of the shops are local and independent, but there are some prominent chains such as Restoration Hardware, Anthropologie, Williams-Sonoma, Brooks Brothers, Tommy Bahama, and Pottery Barn.
 (813-251-3500, 813-254-6210)

 2 Ybor City